Punjab, India: Post-colonial era

 The majority of the gains were hoarded by landowners, who typically owned large plots and were best positioned to exploit the emerging technologies and farming practices.
 The working class and economically underprivileged segments of society, who often toiled as labourers on these farms, were left with only minor benefits.
 This uneven distribution of wealth conflicted sharply with Sikh religious customs, which preached economic justice and fair wealth distribution.

-The Green Revolution dealt a severe blow to Punjab's small farmers.
-The larger landowners, with their access to abundant resources and capital, were well-suited to adopt the agricultural innovations brought by the Revolution.
-This situation sparked further resentment among small farmers, many of whom were forced to relinquish their lands, unable to compete, thereby intensifying the economic chasm.

 Beyond the farming sector, Punjab lacked substantial employment opportunities.
 An excessive focus on agriculture resulted in the state's industrial sector's neglect, leaving it notably underdeveloped.
 This skewed concentration on agriculture meant that many economically challenged peasants, without feasible employment alternatives, felt cornered and disgruntled.

-Even the affluent landowners, the initial beneficiaries of the Green Revolution, felt the economic pinch due to soaring prices of farming inputs like fertilisers and pesticides, and the dearth of essential resources like electricity and water.

 Although the Green Revolution was primarily conceived to amplify productivity, it couldn't sustain this increased output over a prolonged period.
 The introduction of novel crop varieties led to a decline in genetic diversity, thus introducing a new ecological risk.
 Furthermore, these new crops demanded more water and were highly dependent on chemical fertilisers, both of which had deleterious environmental consequences.
 Overuse of water led to groundwater resource depletion, and heavy chemical usage adversely affected soil and water systems, further undermining long-term productivity.